 Personalized Shopper Recommendations

-Even more technologically driven, you can use the POS to get to know your customers and offer personalized recommendations based on their information and behavior.
-POS technology allows for customer relationship management (CRM), loyalty programs, gift cards, discount codes, and other promotional options to drive more in-store sales.
+You can also use the POS to get to know your customers and offer personalized recommendations based on their information and behavior.
+POS technology allows for customer relationship management (CRM), loyalty programs, gift cards, discount codes, and other promotional options to drive more sales.

 If you’re wondering how to use a POS system to analyze and optimize both your POP and POS, there are a few key features and capabilities to look for:

-Inventory features are a major benefit for most POS systems.
-You can create and manage SKU numbers, bar codes, product categories, supplier profiles, shipping labels, and other important product information.
+Most POS systems have some inventory features.
+Many allow you to create and manage SKU numbers, bar codes, product categories, supplier profiles, shipping labels, and other important product information.

 Customer Relationship Management (CRM)

 You can use these insights to create your POS and POP strategies.
 Segment your customers based on similar behavior and create displays based on your most valuable segments.
-Remember, POS and POP happens online too.
-So you can also launch insight-driven, targeted digital marketing initiatives.
+For your online store, this helps you create insight-driven, targeted digital marketing initiatives.

-POS systems break down sales data down to the last detail—noting exactly when items are purchased and who made the sale, among other information.
-Advanced POS systems also drill down into where the purchase decision was made, or the POS as we’ve defined it above.
+POS systems break down sales data in detail—noting exactly when items are purchased and who made the sale, among other information.
+Advanced POS systems also drill down into where the purchase decision was made.

 Reporting data from your POS system can tell you many things, including: